romanostd/TerminatorSuplements/README.md

 - Run the command `npm i` in the "source" directory of the project to install backend dependencies.

-- Finally, to start the backend, run the command `npm start`
+- Finally, to start the backend, run the command `npm run dev`

 To run the frontend: